Half Ton class: History

 In order that yachts of different types can race against each other, there are handicap rules which are applied to different boat designs.
-The Half Ton Class was created by the Offshore Racing Council for boats within the racing band not exceeding 22'-0".
-The ORC decided that the rule should "....permit the development of seaworthy offshore racing yachts...The Council will endeavour to protect the majority of the existing IOR fleet from rapid obsolescence caused by ....developments which produce increased performance without corresponding changes in ratings..."
+The Half Ton Class was created by the Offshore Racing Council for boats within the racing band not exceeding 22 feet.
+The ORC decided that the rule should "... permit the development of seaworthy offshore racing yachts....
+The Council will endeavour to protect the majority of the existing IOR fleet from rapid obsolescence caused by ... developments which produce increased performance without corresponding changes in ratings..."

 When first introduced the IOR rule was perfectly adequate for rating boats in existence at that time.
 However yacht designers naturally examined the rule to seize upon any advantage they could find, the most noticeable of which has been a reduction in displacement and a return to fractional rigs.

 After 1993, when the IOR Mk.III rule reached it termination due to lack of people building new boats, the rule was replaced by the CHS (Channel) Handicap system which in turn developed into the IRC system now used.

-The IRC handicap system operates by a secret formula which tries to develop boats which are 'Cruising type' of relatively heavy boats with good internal accommodation.
+The IRC handicap system operates by a secret formula which tries to develop boats which are a 'cruising type' of relatively heavy boats with good internal accommodation.
 It tends to penalise boats with excessive stability or excessive sail area.

 Competitions

 The most significant events for the Half Ton Class has been the annual Half Ton Cup which was sailed under the IOR rules until 1993.
 More recently this has been replaced with the Half Ton Classics Cup.
 The venue of the event moved from continent to continent with over-representation on French or British ports.
 In latter years the event is held Biannually.
 Initially it was proposed to hold events in Ireland, Britain and France by rotation.
 However it was the Belgians who took the ball and ran with it.
 The Class is now managed from Belgium.
 The next event will be held in Ireland for the second time in Kinsale, Co.
 Cork.

-Numerous IOR rated 1/2 tonne boats during the period this class competed also raced in classic offshore races including the world renowned Sydney to Hobart.
+Numerous IOR-rated half-tonne boats during the period this class competed in also raced in classic offshore races, including the world renowned Sydney to Hobart.